Talk about misleading!

 A friend of mine pointed out this article about the rising numbers of ER visits.

-The survey by the U.S. Centers for Disease Control and Prevention also found most people who visited emergency rooms had private health insurance, although the uninsured were twice as likely to use emergency services as people with insurance.
+The quote that caught her attention was this one: The survey by the U.S. Centers for Disease Control and Prevention also found most people who visited emergency rooms had private health insurance, although the uninsured were twice as likely to use emergency services as people with insurance.

 That didn't make sense to me.
 How can most people that visit the ER have insurance, yet the uninsured are twice as likely to use the ER?